Undløse

-Undløse is the main village of Undløse Parish, located about 17 km southwest of Holbæk in Holbæk municipality in northernwest Zealand, Denmark.
-As of 1 January 2022, it has a population of 1,147.
+Undløse is the main village of Undløse Parish, located about 17 km southwest of Holbæk in Holbæk municipality in northwestern Zealand, Denmark.
+As of 1 January 2025, it has a population of 1,128.
 Undløse Church has Baroque woodcuts by Abel Schrøder and notable 15th-century frescoes.

 History

 Undløse Church was built in the Romanesque style at the end of the 12th century.
 It was enlarged in the early 16th century with Gothic additions.

 The manor of Kongsdal with a history dating back to the 12th century lies in the northwestern part of Undløse and has had considerable influence on the development of the community.
 Today's manor house was built in 1598 by Peder Redtz.

 A sacred spring known as Hellig Kors Kilde (Spring of the Holy Cross) is located next to Kildegården.
 From the Middle Ages until well into the 19th century, it attracted pilgrims to the village especially in connection with the midsummer festival on 23 June known as Sankthansaften.
 A market was held each year the following day north of the church.